LashaKKK/SAMP-DropGun/README.md

-# SAMP-DropGun
+# SAMP Drop Gun System
-a simple dropgun system
+- it's very simple to use